atul799/CarND-MPC-Project/README.md

 ### Prediction Horizon(Set N and dt)
 ---
 Prediction horizon(T) to consider for MPC is defined using a integer number (N) and time delta(dt).
 The prediction horizon is the duration over which future predictions are made.It is the product of two variables, N and dt.N is the number of timesteps in the horizon. dt is how much time elapses between actuation's.
 For example, if N were 20 and dt were 0.5, then T would be 10 seconds.
-N, dt, and T are hyperparameters.In the case of driving a car, T should be a few seconds, at most.
+N and dt are hyperparameters.In the case of driving a car, T should be a few seconds, at most.
 Beyond that horizon, the environment will change enough that it won't make sense to predict any further into the future.
 N controls computation cost and dt controls accuracy of model.

 ### Motion and Actuation Parameters
 ---
 Vehicle parameters x and y positions,heading direction,velocity are part of state vector.
-Control inputs are actuators, steering angle and Throttle.
+Control inputs are actuators which are steering angle and throttle.
 Throttle represents both acceleration (positive) and braking(negative).

 <img src="./outputs/building_a_kinematic_model1.png" width="400" height="200" />